sharvari-gokhale/MD-assignment/MD_Assignment.md

 8. Collect the withdrawal receipt from the receipt printer.
 After you view the receipt, tear it, and then throw it in the dustbin for security reasons.

-    **Note:**
-    * The withdrawal receipt is a proof of the transaction.
+    **Note:** The withdrawal receipt is a proof of the transaction.
 It also contains details such as the available account balance after the withdrawal.
-    * You also have an option to avoid the printed slip and check your account’s information on the screen or on the SMS sent to you on your registered mobile number.
+You also have       an option to avoid the printed slip and check your account’s information on the screen or on the SMS sent to you on your registered mobile number.
-9. Complete the transaction process by pressing **Cancel**.
+9. Complete the transaction process by pressing **Cancel** if you do not want to perform any further transactions.

 Collect the ATM card before leaving the ATM.
 If ATM card is retained by the ATM machine, you need to collect it from the branch.
 You would definitely be comfortable in using ATMs as it is as simple as using your smartphone which you recently learned and started operating efficiently.
 ATMs will also reduce your time and efforts as they are installed at many places like hospitals, railway stations, airports, and many other public places.
 This facility will allow you to carry less cash with you while travelling and you will be tension free for sure.